 HUMAYUN TOMB

-India is decked up in beautiful mausoleum, commissioned in the memory of the great Mughal rulers.
-The grandest example of which is Taj Mahal – one of the Seven Wonders of the World situated in Agra.
+India is decked up in a beautiful mausoleum, commissioned in memory of the great Mughal rulers.
+The grandest example of this is the Taj Mahal – one of the Seven Wonders of the World situated in Agra.
 But do you want to know from where the trend of larger-than-life mausoleums actually originated?
 No?
 Then, make your way to the Humayun’s tomb on your iconic India trip to find the answer to this question.

 Besides being a structural marvel, Humayun’s Tomb is the ‘dormitory of the Mughals too.
 That’s because in its underground cell over 150 plus Mughal family members are buried.